gnieboer/tsp-redesign/pages/how-to-invest/index.md

 We offer an variety of investment options for your retirement.
 You can choose your own mix of investments from short-term U.S. Treasury security to index funds made of domestic and international stocks.
 Or, if you prefer, choose one of our Lifecycle (L) Funds that uses a professionally determined investment mix designed to deliver a balanced approach to investing based on when you'll need your money.

-## In this section:

-+ Investor types
-+ Before you invest
-+ Changing your investments

 <!-- CONTENT END -->